Blog / Knowledge Management

 Knowledge lives in silos and multiple systems

-In many organizations, knowledge is spread across various systems and departments, creating silos that hinder access to comprehensive data.
-This fragmentation poses a significant challenge for AI systems, which require a unified and consistent knowledge base to function effectively.
-Without breaking down these silos, AI systems may produce incomplete or skewed results.
+In many organizations, knowledge is spread across systems and departments, creating silos that block access to complete and consistent information.
+This fragmentation is a major issue for AI systems, which require a unified and reliable knowledge foundation.

 Expert knowledge is not being captured

-Another critical issue is the failure to capture expert knowledge within the organization.
-Valuable insights and expertise often remain in the minds of experienced employees, leading to knowledge gaps when they leave or change roles.
-This lack of documented knowledge can impede the development and accuracy of AI systems, which rely on comprehensive and detailed information to learn and make decisions.
+A critical issue is failing to capture expert knowledge.
+Valuable insights often remain in people’s heads—creating knowledge gaps when employees leave or change roles.
+This lack of documented knowledge weakens AI performance, which depends on comprehensive, detailed inputs.

 Knowledge is outdated and unreliable